We're about to learn how to write a resume, but think about this, first:

-For the rest of you, keep your chin up, scroll on down, and let’s get started with our step-by-step guide on how to make a resume.
+Or, for the rest of you, keep your chin up as you scroll on down.
+Let's get started with our step-by-step guide on how to make a resume.

 Bad/Good Resume Examples—See more pain-free resume templates and create yours now.

-Sometimes spelled résumé, a resume is a record of one’s academic and professional achievements, skills, certifications, and other details meant to briefly and quickly sum up an applicant’s eligibility for an open position.
-It is also the first contact between the company and the job seeker.
+Exactly what is a resume?
+Sometimes spelled résumé, a resume is a record of academic and professional achievements, skills, certifications, and other details that make the case for the job.
+It is usually the first contact between a company and candidate.

 If you're an international reader, you might want to switch over to our CV writing guide: How to Write a CV for a Job in 7 Easy Steps: (15+ Examples)